Traditional Indigenous Recipes

 *garlic to taste

 If you have access to a newly-harvested butternut squash, the skin should be tender and you won’t have to peel it.
 If you make this soup in winter, then the squash you find may have tougher skin and it needs to be peeled.
-Tip: Invest in a good potato peeler—it will make your cooking life much easier.
+Tip: Invest in a good potato peeler—it will make your cooking life much easier; but, be very careful with your peeler since it is easy to slice off some of your hand.
+As an option, you can roast the squash after cutting it in half length-wise and then scoop out the meat

-Cut the squash into small squares (and don’t forget to take out the core of seeds; it’s similar to a pumpkin)
+Peel and cut the squash into medium to small squares (and don’t forget to take out the core of seeds; it’s similar to a pumpkin)

 Chop the onion (rough cut is okay)

-Put ingredients into skillet or sauce pan and cook until squash and carrots are tender.
-Carrots take a while.
+Put ingredients into skillet or sauce pan and cook until squash is tender.

-Place all hot ingredients into food processor or blender and blend it to the desired consistency.
-It’s ready to eat.
+Place all hot ingredients into food processor or blender, mix with water or broth and blend it to the desired consistency.

 *Old World ingredient